nath54/SemanticSearch-DiscordBot/Readme.md

 - transformers
 - torch

-So, if you are missing ones, you can install them with "your_python_executable -m pip install lib_1, lib_2, ..., lib_n"
+So, if you are missing ones, you can install them with `your_python_executable -m pip install lib_1, lib_2, ..., lib_n`

 ### Create a discord bot